Azure/aks-engine-azurestack/docs/topics/get-logs.md

 ### SSH Authentication

-A valid SSH private key is always required to stablish a SSH session to the cluster Linux nodes.
+A valid SSH private key is always required to establish a SSH session to the cluster Linux nodes.
 Windows credentials are stored in the API model and will be loaded from there.
 Make sure `windowsprofile.sshEnabled` is set to `true` to enable SSH in your Windows nodes.

+### SSH StrictHostKeyChecking

+The SSH option `StrictHostKeyChecking` is a security feature that affects how SSH verifies the identity of a remote computer when connecting to it.
+SSH automatically checks and persists in local file `~/.ssh/known_hosts` the identity of all the hosts that have ever been used in host key checks.

+When this option is enabled, the SSH client will automatically reject any key from the server that does not match the one stored in its `known_hosts` file.
+This helps protect against man-in-the-middle attacks, where an attacker may attempt to impersonate the server by providing a different hostkey.

+Starting with AKS Engine v0.77.0, `StrictHostKeyChecking` will be enforced during the execution of the `aks-engine-azurestack get-logs` command.
+Hence, new entries will be appended to the local `known_hosts` file if no SSH sessions to the remove host were established in the past.

 ### Log Collection Scripts